omeka/omeka-s-enduser/docs/modules/csvimport.md

 If you select one of these options from the dropdown, three additional settings will appear on the tab.
 These settings help the process determine which resources to take action on.

 - **Resource identifier column**: Select from a dropdown of the columns in your CSV.
 This is the data from your spreadsheet that identifies existing items in your Omeka S installation.
 Choose a unique identifier (for example, you might use the "Title" column from your CSV).
+This column does not need to be mapped in the other tab.
 - **Resource identifier property**: Select from a dropdown of all properties in your Omeka S installation.
 This should be the equivalent property in your Omeka S install to the column you selected above (for example, `dcterms:title`).
 This will only work with exact matches.
 If you have more than one resource with matching data, it will only take action on the oldest resource.
 - **Action on unidentified resources**: This option determines what to do when no matching resource exists in the Omeka S installation, when your selected action applies to an existing resource ("Append", "Revise", "Update", or "Replace").
 This option is not used when the main action is "Create" or "Delete".
 Your options are:
 	- Skip the row and ignore its contents